The HiSET English Writing subtest includes 50 multiple-choice questions and you’ll have to write an essay.

 - 5 – That leaves you 5 minutes for revising and editing your essay

-Now, this may seem not like a lot of time for writing your essay, but keep in mind that there’s no need to write a long essay!
+Now, this may not seem like a lot of time for writing your essay, but keep in mind that there’s no need to write a long essay!
 The thirty minutes in the planning steps above should be plenty of time to write a 5–6 paragraph essay.

 When you’ve got a good plan in place for each paragraph, you’ll see that the actual writing won’t take up so much time.
 It’s all about setting up a good plan, right?

 If you are well-prepared, you’ll see that you have plenty of time to produce a well-written essay!
 Check here for an overview of which states use the HiSET exam and the cost in each state.